msawant060/AWS-CSA/Virtual Private Cloud/Introduction.md

  * You can leverage multiple layers of security,
    - including security groups and network access control lists, to help control access to EC2 instances on each subnet.

+#### NOTE: Private and public subnets within a VPC can only have ONE subnet per AZ